ilog2000/serverless-user-mgmt/README.md

 These scripts create AWS Lambda function for API, DynamoDB storage, and static web site located in S3 bucket.

 You will need a very convenient [REST Client plugin for Visual Studio Code](https://github.com/Huachao/vscode-restclient) to use `test.http` file, which contains descriptors of HTTP requests to API.

-## TODO

-* Improve error handling, which is very basic now
-* Describe required operations in AWS console in details